Javanese language: Geographical distribution

 Javanese is spoken throughout Indonesia, neighboring Southeast Asian countries, the Netherlands, Suriname, New Caledonia, and other countries.
 The largest populations of speakers are found in the six provinces of Java itself, and in the neighboring Sumatran province of Lampung.

-The language is spoken in Yogyakarta, Central and East Java, as well as on the north coast of West Java and Banten.
+The language is spoken in Yogyakarta, Central and East Java, and on the north coast of West Java and Banten.
 It is also spoken elsewhere by the Javanese people in other provinces of Indonesia, who are numerous due to the government-sanctioned transmigration program in the late 20th century, including Lampung, Jambi, and North Sumatra provinces.
 In Suriname, Javanese is spoken among descendants of plantation migrants brought by the Dutch during the 19th century.
 In Madura, Bali, Lombok, and the Sunda region of West Java, it is also used as a literary language.
 It was the court language in Palembang, South Sumatra, until the palace was sacked by the Dutch in the late 18th century.

 Javanese is written with the Latin script, Javanese script, and Arabic script.
 In the present day, the Latin script dominates writings, although the Javanese script is still taught as part of the compulsory Javanese language subject in elementary up to high school levels in Yogyakarta, Central and East Java.

 Javanese is the twenty-second largest language by native speakers and the seventh largest language without official status at the national level.
 It is spoken or understood by approximately 100 million people.
 At least 45% of the total population of Indonesia are of Javanese descent or live in an area where Javanese is the dominant language.
 All seven Indonesian presidents since 1945 have been of Javanese descent.
-(Note: Sukarno has a Javanese father and a Balinese mother, Habibie has a father of Gorontalo descent and a Javanese mother, while Megawati is Sukarno's daughter through his wife, who is from Bengkulu.)
+(Note: Sukarno had a Javanese father and a Balinese mother, Habibie had a father of Gorontalo descent and a Javanese mother, while Megawati is Sukarno's daughter through his wife, who is from Bengkulu.)
 It is therefore not surprising that Javanese has had a deep influence on the development of Indonesian, the national language of Indonesia.

 There are three main dialects of the modern language: Central Javanese, Eastern Javanese, and Western Javanese.
 These three dialects form a dialect continuum from northern Banten in the extreme west of Java to Banyuwangi Regency in the eastern corner of the island.
 All Javanese dialects are more or less mutually intelligible.

 A table showing the number of native speakers in 1980, for the 22 Indonesian provinces (from the total of 27) in which more than 1% of the population spoke Javanese: (Note: The data are taken from the census of 1980 as provided by James J. Fox and Peter Gardiner and published by S. A. Wurm and Shiro Hattori, eds.
 1983.
 Language Atlas of the Pacific Area, Part II: (Insular South-East Asia), Canberra.)